 Global Health Through Literature

-A professional development workshop for K-12 educators and education students aimed at internationalizing curricula using books related to global health from around the world.Register
+A professional development workshop for K-12 educators and education students aimed at internationalizing curricula using books related to global health from around the world.Agenda

 You are invited to “Global Health Through Literature,” a workshop for K-12 teachers and K-12 education students organized by the KU Area Studies Centers to explore the theme of global health.